fboehm/qtl2pleio-manuscript/README.md

 ## Rmd contents

 Rmd contains Rmarkdown files and github markdown documents (ie, the output from the Rmarkdown documents).
 It also contains saved png files for use in the manuscript.
 Additionally, intermediate results files are here, namely, those that contain the `pvl_scan` results for each pair in the Recla analysis.

+## overleaf-repo contents

+overleaf-repo contains files that we originally created on the website overleaf.com.
+They include the tex file "overleaf-repo/main.tex" for compilation with latex.

 ## chtc contents